 One more look at the change…

 …aah…so much better.
-Funny thing is I found out I was expecting our sixth baby, and had no idea the roller coaster ride I was about to be on.
+However, funny thing is I found out I am expecting our sixth baby at this time.
+I had no idea the roller coaster ride I was about to be on.
 Amazing how life changes.

 In addition, pin if you loved this upholstered rocker makeover.♥

 As a matter of fact, not long after I refinished this rocker, I found another candidate with this vintage Bentwood rocking chair and gave it an embroidered twist.

 I currently have another upholstered rocking chair awaiting a makeover in my stash.
 Hmmm…what will it become??
 Follow along to see.
 To get these DIY tips & tricks in your inbox, be sure to sign up for my newsletter to get updates, my FREE Furniture Buying Guide, plus a discount to my shop.

 Also, more makeovers like my upholstered rocking chair: